How to clean concrete before sealing

 Oil will eventually soak right through concrete over time aided by the sun to lower its resistance and the opening and closing of the concrete when it heats up and cools down.
 The good news is that you only have to remove it from just below the surface to achieve good adhesion and once the paint has dried it will stop the oil from returning to the surface unless the oil is very wet all the way through.
 If the oil is very wet you will need to extract most of it first with a solvent and an absorbent that can be found in any hardware.

 To extract oil from concrete you need to wipe the area with a rag after applying Turpentine or a similar solvent to remove most of the surface material.
 Then cover the area with an absorbent product such as is used in cat baskets to absorb waste and apply more Turpentine to wet it.
+The clay kitty litter is best.
 Cover with plastic sheet and allow it to work overnight.
 The oils will be diluted and as the solvent evaporates it will be trapped in the absorbent.
 Very bad areas may need two treatments.

-Oil stains including those treated with the solvent can often be removed with simple laundry detergent powder and water, however the older stains will contain dirt which may be impossible to remove completely.
-Wet the surface and sprinkle with the detergent, rub it in with a broom making a wet paste and leave it for 30 minutes if possible wetting is slightly during this time if it appears to be drying out.
-When rinsed the stain should have vanished or be mostly gone, but it will return within 12 hrs in hot weather as the oil comes back up to the surface again.
+Oil stains including those treated with the solvent can often be removed with simple laundry detergent powder and water, however the older stains will contain dirt so the stain may be impossible to remove completely.
+Wet the surface and sprinkle with the detergent, rub it in with a broom making a wet paste and leave it for 30 minutes if possible wetting it slightly during this time if it appears to be drying out.
+When rinsed the stain should have vanished or be mostly gone like washing an oily frypan, but it may return within 12 hrs in hot weather as the oil comes back up to the surface again.
+It is only necessary to apply the paint to a clean surface, not to remove all the oil deep down because the paint will normally dry before the oil can return to the surface so oil in the concrete below the surface should not be a problem.
+This is more so for a two pack product which will chemically cure on the clean surface and lock in the oil.

-If this happens it can be cleaned again, dried and painted as soon as possible to allow the paint to dry before the stain reappears.
+If oil happens to migrate to the surface darkening it before you can coat it, it can be cleaned again, dried and painted as soon as possible to allow the paint to dry before the stain reappears another time.
 Using a wet vacuum will dry the areas quickly without wetting the rest of the concrete.

-After completing your test areas in different parts of the concrete if you find there are areas where the polish is still on the concrete (put your face close to the concrete and try to pick any reflection of light to show you if it is still shiny) where the water test does not absorb into the surface it will need to be opened with either
+After completing your test areas on different parts of the concrete if you find there are areas where the surface still has a shine (put your eye close to the concrete and try to pick any reflection of light if it is still shiny) and the water test does not absorb into the surface it will need to be opened with either:

 - shot blasting,